 Political stalemate continues, migration news and celebrating 20 years in Gros Morne

 The political crisis in Haiti continues to unfold.
 President Moïse remains in office despite a year of demonstrations demanding his resignation.
 Haiti has had four prime ministers during that time.
 Jack Guy Lafontant was forced to resign following massive protests last July that launched the country into the current period of instability.
 His replacement, Jean Henry Céant, was forced out after a no-confidence vote in Parliament following another round of national protests in February of this year.
 Céant’s replacement as acting prime minister, Jean Michel Lapin, was put forward in April.
 However, Moïse nominated another official, Fritz William Michel, as prime minister on July 22, because Lapin was unconfirmable.
 Michel must still present his government and policy platform to Parliament before he can govern.
-As a
+As a result,

 In reality, Haiti has two prime ministers.
 There is Michel, who is technically prime minister under the country’s amended 1987 constitution.
 And there is Jean-Michel Lapin, who officially announced his resignation after Moïse chose Michel on July 22, but remains in charge.
 Neither one, however, can enter into any legal accords.

 The opposition, united in calling for Moïse’s resignation, is otherwise divided over tactics and what comes next should Moïse step down.
 Those who have mobilized to create a new society confront not just the current government, but those who simply want to replace the current cohort in controlling the existing apparatus of the state.
-At the official level, the House of Deputies has gathered three times in the last week to motion to hold impeachment proceedings against Moïse.
+At the official level, the House of Deputies has gathered three times in the last week to vote on an opposition motion to hold impeachment proceedings against Moïse.
 As of Wednesday this week, the vote has not yet happened - postponed indefinitely over security concerns.
 While President Moïse remains unpopular in the streets, he has sufficient support in the House of Deputies to most likely avoid the supermajority required for an impeachment vote - if the proceedings ever get that far.

 The international community...